VoxForge/voxforge.github.io/en/Read.md

   uploaded_message: >
     uploaded to VoxForge Server:
   audio_too_loud: >
-    Your recording is too loud!  </br>Please reduce your microphone volume, delete this recording and re-record the prompt
+    Your recording is too loud!  <br>Please reduce your microphone volume, delete this recording and re-record the prompt
   audio_too_soft: >
-    Your recording levels are too low!  </br>Please increase your microphone volume, then delete this prompt recording and re-record it.
+    Your recording levels are too low!  <br>Please increase your microphone volume, then delete this prompt recording and re-record it.
   no_trailing_silence: >
     No trailing silence!
-You cut the end of your recording off (you clicked 'stop' too early) </br>Please delete and re-record this prompt.
+You cut the end of your recording off (you clicked 'stop' too early) <br>Please delete and re-record this prompt.
   no_speech: >
-    No Speech or recording volume too low</br>Please delete and re-record this prompt.
+    No Speech or recording volume too low<br>Please delete and re-record this prompt.

 # script below gets loaded in {{ content }} section of layout page
 # these are used by Javascript, therefore need special handling for them to